Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/overview/_index.md

 * Decorating the request with parameters from the `config.options` block, appropriate for the chosen provider
 * Recording of usage statistics of the configured LLM provider and model into your selected [Kong log](/hub/?category=logging) plugin output
 * Optionally, additionally recording all post-transformation request and response messages from users, to and from the configured LLM
-* Fulfilment of requests to self-hosted models, based on select supported format transformations
+* Fulfillment of requests to self-hosted models, based on select supported format transformations

 Flattening all of the provider formats allows you to standardize the manipulation of the data before and after transmission.
 It also allows your to provide a choice of LLMs to the Kong consumers, using consistent request and response formats, regardless of the backend provider or model.